WikiLeaks: A Reminder Of The Pentagon Papers

 The question of who, exactly, is legally responsible for leaking that secret information, is now a job for And the Justice Department.

-Mr. ERIC HOLDER (U.S. Attorney General): We have an active, ongoing criminal investigation with regard to this matter.
+ERIC HOLDER: We have an active, ongoing criminal investigation with regard to this matter.
 We are not in a position, as yet, to announce the result of that investigation, but the investigation is ongoing.

 MONTAGNE: Now it is illegal for government employees to leak classified documents and many of these WikiLeaks documents are classified.
 Can WikiLeaks, which identifies itself as a media organization, and newspapers, disseminate the documents?